Southwest has a tagline at the end of some there commercials that says “you are now free to get up and move about the country.”

-Now ask yourself, what has you chained to your desk or “physically locked” in some other way?
+Now ask yourself, what have you chained to your desk or “physically locked” in some other way?

 As I write this paragraph I happen to be sitting on my balcony in Saint Augustine Florida on a 5-week stay even though my office is in Ohio.
 I don’t lose one bit of productivity being here rather than there.
 Yes, in my case I am the business owner, but one of our key employees wanted to move from Ohio to Phoenix, AZ about two years ago and is more productive than ever working out of his home.

-The technology exists for you to free yourself and the first thing you have to change is your mind-set about how you work.
+Technology exists for you to free yourself and the first thing you have to change is your mindset about how you work.

 Skype – I don’t know how I functioned before I had a Skype account.
 I talk to our Phoenix employee several times a day, with full audio and screen sharing capacity, (now read attentively) for free.
 If both parties (or several parties) all have a Skype account, they can be one-to-one or many-to-many calls with each other for an unlimited number of calls and amount of time.